 Does the Aveeno company have any eco-pros?

-They have a recycling reminder on their website and some of their products have good (good, meaning low) scores at Skin Deep.
+They have a recycling reminder on their website and some of their products have quality scores at Skin Deep.
 Aveeno also uses some Forest Stewardship Council (FSC) certified paperboard and some recycled plastic in their packaging.

 Most of the green stuff Aveeno does has little to do with their company and products though.
 Most of the time, Aveeno just makes huge public shows of greenness.
 For example, they’ve planted forests in Times Square, donated money to Global Green USA, given away reusable Earth Day bags and they’ve contributed over $400,000 to beautifying 28 gardens and 3 US National Parks (in collaboration with Organic Gardening magazine and the American Community Gardening Association).

-Is Aveeno the most evil company ever to live – likely not.
-However, I’d never, EVER call them eco-friendly.
+Is Aveeno the most evil company ever to live – no, not even close.
+However, I wouldn’t call them eco-friendly.
 Supporting eco-causes vs. actually BEING eco-friendly are two entirely different things.

 I’ve heard plenty of people call Aveeno “natural” or “eco-friendly.”
 That’s not a huge surprise.
 Aveeno sells a natural vibe, and fake or not, people buy into it.
 It doesn’t help that other huge organizations are helping Aveeno to greenwash.
 For example Aveeno was awarded the Green Good Housekeeping Seal and, insanely, they were publicly declared to be one of the greenest companies in America.